While Emma Darwin's marriage to first cousin Charles Darwin may have been a happy one, it demonstrated the dark consequences of inbreeding.

 Charles must have recalled the earlier warning of Galton as he wrote, “When we hear it said that a man carries in his constitution the seeds of an inherited disease there is much literal truth in the expression.”

-The couple’s son Charles passed away while just a toddler, daughter Henrietta was bedridden for years with digestive illnesses, George suffered and Horace and Elizabeth suffered from frequent convulsions.
+The couple’s son Charles passed away while just a toddler, daughter Henrietta was bedridden for years with digestive illnesses, and Horace and Elizabeth suffered from frequent convulsions.
 It seemed that every child had at least some malady, leading Charles to despair, “We are a wretched family & ought to be exterminated.”

 Indeed, Charles frequently worried about his choice of wife and how their close relation might have affected his children.
 He even conducted copious experiments on inbreeding among plants to try to parse out the genetic consequences scientifically.